MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 3. In the list of flow triggers, click or tap **Dynamics 365 - When a record is created**.

-4. Under **Organization Name**, select the Dynamics 365 instance that you want the flow to listen to.
+4. Under **Organization Name**, select the Dynamics 365 instance where you want the flow to listen.

 1. Under **Entity Name**, select the entity that you want to listen to, which will act as a trigger to initiate the flow.